ise-ethereum/insecure-ethereum-p2p-proxy/README.md

 Check out the tests for a connection example, or visit `localhost:8090/test.html` for an interactive in-browser test.

-The port defaults to 8090, but can configure it in `index.js`.
+The port defaults to 8090, but you can configure it in `index.js`.

 ## Tests